hashicorp/consul/website/source/docs/guides/acl.html.md

 ```

 Now we get an `NXDOMAIN` error because the anonymous token doesn't have access to the
 "consul" service.
-Let's update the anonymous token's policy to allow for service reads of the “consul” service.
+Let's update the anonymous token's policy to allow for service reads of the "consul" service.

 ```bash
 $ consul acl policy create -name 'service-consul-read' -rules 'service "consul" { policy = "read" }'